LaMMaC-UnB/lammac-unb.github.io/_pages/about.md

 You can view some of my talks and presentations [here](https://caiotomas.github.io/talks/).

-📫 Where to reach me
+📫 How to reach me
 ======

 If you would like to talk and discuss ideas (or even just chat about something you found interesting here), I invite you to reach out to me via email (which is linked in the left of this page).
 I also respond fairly quickly in LinkedIn.